shirishinamdar/shirishinamdar.github.io/_posts/2025-02-06-tripwire-hids-on-kali.md

 Tripwire is a host-based Intrusion Detection System for Linux.
 It monitors a Linux system to detect and report any unauthorized changes to files and directories.
 Once the baseline is created, Tripwire monitors and detects **which file** changed, **what** was changed, **who** changed it, and **when** it was changed.
 If the changes are legitimate, you can update the Tripwire database to accept them.

-This lab walks through installing Tripwire on a Kali Linux machine, generating the signed configuration and baseline, then deliberately changing a watched file to confirm the detection fires.
+This project walks through installing Tripwire on a Kali Linux machine, generating the signed configuration and baseline, then deliberately changing a watched file to confirm the detection fires.

 ---